 What are the health benefits of taking steps every day?

 The benefits of walking every day include, but are not limited to: staying active, improving cardiovascular health, and preventing and mitigating against diabetes.
 As women over 50 we should be aiming for an active lifestyle that includes walking or other types of steps each day.
+So how many steps should a woman take a day?
+Let’s take a deeper dive.

 This doesn’t mean that you have to take all 10,000 steps at once, if that is your goal.
 Gosh, that could be exhausting!